Gloria trained at Rose Bruford on the Actor Musicianship course.

 Her theatre credits include Jesus Christ Superstar, at the Regent’s Park Open Air Theatre, The Grinning Man, at the Bristol Old Vic, and The Wild Party at The Other Palace.

-Gloria will be playing Olivia and Sir Toby Belch in Kelly Hunter’s production of Twelfth Night at the Almagro Festival in Spain.
+She is recently performed in The Resistible Rise of Arturo Ui, at the Donmar Warehouse and doubled as Olivia and Sir Toby Belch in Kelly Hunter’s production of Twelfth Night at the Almagro Festival in Spain.

 Gloria Obianyo in 'Twelfth Night'